nuraygul/cr-persistent-homology/README_Section6.md

-# Jet Structure Classification via Persistent Homology (Section 6)
+# Jet Structure Classification via Persistent Homology

-This directory contains code and documentation for reproducing the classification experiments described in Section 6 of the paper:
+This directory contains the code and documentation associated with the jet-classification experiments discussed in the manuscript.

 **"Classification of CR Images via Jet Equivalence Using Persistent Homology"**
 by ...